Pregnancy and Snoring: What You Need to Know

 Surgery can help remove excess tissue in the throat that can cause obstruction or widen the airway.

 Pregnancy’s extra weight and blood volume often make your airway smaller due to swelling and excess weight.
+Snoring often starts or becomes more severe in the third trimester due to physiological changes and weight gain.
 Reducing the rate of pregnancy weight gain, quitting smoking, and avoiding alcohol can all help reduce snoring and the risk of developing OSA.
+Obese pregnant women are at a higher risk of developing OSA and should be particularly mindful of weight management.

 However, if you are pregnant and snoring, it is crucial to get an evaluation for sleep apnea.
 Sleep apnea can be dangerous for both the mother and baby, so it is vital to seek treatment if you have symptoms.